netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    model {{!RFC8519}} with date and time specific parameters to allow ACE to be activated based on a date/time condition.
-Two types of time range are defined, which reuse "recurrence" and "period" groupings defined in the "ietf-schedule" YANG module in <!--to add a reference-->, respectively.
+Two types of time range are defined, which reuse "recurrence" and "period" groupings defined in the "ietf-schedule" YANG module in {{!I-D.ma-opsawg-schedule-yang}}, respectively.
 Note that the data model augments the definition of "recurrence" grouping with a "duration" data node to specify the duration of time for each occurrence the policy activation is triggered.